Hover over any image on the website to see the ID and photographer

 Second Saturday (half-day) field trips to local birding areas are led by Duncan Evered and Caryn Stoess from September through June.
 Contact for info

-The 2025 Multi-day field trips are led by experienced birders driving rented vans.
-Signup sheets are available at monthly meetings starting in January.
-Learn MoreField Trips
+The 2026 Multi-day field trips are led by experienced birders driving rented vans.
+Signup sheets are available at monthly meetings.

 Steens/Eastern Oregon Aug.
 13-16